Dave200s1/Dave200s1/README.md

 ### Moin ! 🙋‍♂️

-My name is David, a  embedded & web developer based in Germany.
+My name is David, a  embedded/web developer based in Germany.

 A builder at heart, turning imagination into interactive reality.